Fred Hetzel: Professional career

 A 6 ft 8 in forward-center from Davidson, Hetzel was selected by the San Francisco Warriors with the first overall pick of the 1965 NBA draft on May 6, 1965.

 As a rookie, Hetzel was named to the 1966 NBA All-Rookie Team, along with Rick Barry, Billy Cunningham, Dick Van Arsdale and Tom Van Arsdale.
 Hetzel averaged 6.
 8 points and 5.2 rebounds for Coach Alex Hannum and the Warriors, with Hall of Famers Rick Barry, Guy Rodgers and Nate Thurmond.

 In 1966–1967, the Warriors improved to 44–37 under Coach Bill Sharman and advanced to the 1967 NBA Finals, where they lost to Wilt Chamberlain and the Philadelphia 76ers 4–2.
 Hetzel averaged 9.3 points and 4.0 rebounds in the series as the Warriors' 6th man.
 During the regular season, Hetzel was the team's 4th leading scorer with 12.2 points per game, along with 8.3 rebounds.

 In 1967–1968, Hetzel had his finest professional season, averaging 19.0 points and 7.1 rebounds for the Warriors.
 The team finished 49–39, and defeated the St. Louis Hawks in the playoffs, before being swept by the Los Angeles Lakers in the Western Division Finals.

 On May 6, 1968, Hetzel's Warrior career ended.
 He was chosen by the new Milwaukee Bucks from the San Francisco Warriors in the NBA expansion draft.
 During the 1968–1969 season, after 53 games with the Bucks, with Hetzel averaging 15.9 points and 8.9 rebounds, he was traded.
 On January 31, 1969, he was traded by the Bucks to the Cincinnati Royals for Donald Smith and cash.
 He finished the year with averages of 14.4 points and 7.3 rebounds.

 Just before the start of the 1969–1970 season, on October 4, 1969, Hetzel was traded by the Cincinnati Royals to the Philadelphia 76ers for Craig Raymond and a future draft pick.
-Playing for Coach Jack Ramsey, Hetzel averaged 6.1 points and 3.3 rebounds in a reserve role for the 76ers.
+Playing for Coach Jack Ramsay, Hetzel averaged 6.1 points and 3.3 rebounds in a reserve role for the 76ers.

 On May 11, 1970, Hetzel was again claimed by a new team, when he was drafted by the new Portland Trail Blazers from the Philadelphia 76ers in the NBA expansion draft.
 Later, on August 28, 1970, he was claimed on waivers by the Los Angeles Lakers from the Trail Blazers.

 Hetzel played 1970–1971 with the Lakers in his final season.
 He averaged 4.8 points and 2.9 rebounds in 59 games, playing a reserve role on a team with Hall of Famers Elgin Baylor, Wilt Chamberlain, Jerry West, Gail Goodrich and Pat Riley.
 The Lakers finished 48–34, losing to Lew Alcindor and the Milwaukee Bucks in the Western Division Finals.

 Overall, Hetzel played six seasons in the NBA (1965–1971), averaging 11.2 points and 5.9 rebounds in 416 games.